|Title:||Simpler customisation of class creation|

 Understanding Python's metaclasses requires a deep understanding of the type system and the class construction process.
 This is legitimately seen as challenging, due to the need to keep multiple moving parts (the code, the metaclass hint, the actual metaclass, the class object, instances of the class object) clearly distinct in your mind.
 Even when you know the rules, it's still easy to make a mistake if you're not being extremely careful.
 An earlier version of this PEP actually included such a mistake: it stated "subclass of type" for a constraint that is actually "instance of type".

-Understanding the proposed class initialisation hook only requires understanding decorators and ordinary method inheritance, which isn't quite as daunting a task.
+Understanding the proposed implicit class decoration hook only requires understanding decorators and ordinary method inheritance, which isn't quite as daunting a task.
 The new hook provides a more gradual path towards understanding all of the phases involved in the class definition process.

 One of the big issues that makes library authors reluctant to use metaclasses (even when they would be appropriate) is the risk of metaclass conflicts.
 These occur whenever two unrelated metaclasses are used by the desired parents of a class definition.
 This risk also makes it very difficult to add a metaclass to a class that has previously been published without one.